sandipgangapadhyay/etl-pipeline-step-funciton/README.md

 9. File moved to error folder if validation fails
 10. AWS SNS sends error notification for any error inside workflow
 11. Amazon Athena used for any adhoc query on partitioned dataset.

+## File Details
+- template.yml - CloudFormation template file
+- parameter.json - File that contains all the parameters and their value.
+This file needs to updated to change the parameter value as described below
+ - myLayer - This folder contains python packages need to create the required lambda layer for this project
+ - lambda - This folder contains the following lambda function
+    - move_file.py - Moves the source dataset to archive/transform/error folder
+    - check_crawler.py - Check the status of AWS Glue crawler
+    - start_crawler.py - Start the AWS Glue crawler
+    - start_step_function.py - Starts AWS Step Functions.
+    - start_codebuild.py - Start AWS CodeBuild Project
+    - validation.py - Validates input raw dataset.
+    - s3object.py - Creates required directory structure inside S3 bucket
+    - notification.py - Sends Success or Error notification at the end of Pipeline.

 ## Deploy
 This pattern can be deployed through AWS Cloudformation.
 See the attachment for the Cloudformation template file.